Swimming Pool (2001 film)

-Swimming Pool (also known as Swimming Pool - Der Tod feiert mit (Death celebrates with us) in Germany, and The Pool in the US and UK) is a 2001 German slasher film directed by Boris von Sychowski and starring Kristen Miller, Elena Uhlig, Thorsten Grasshoff, John Hopkins, Isla Fisher, Jason Liggett, Cordelia Bugeja, and James McAvoy.
+Swimming Pool (also known as Swimming Pool - Der Tod feiert mit (Death celebrates with us) in Germany, and The Pool - Basen in the US and UK) is a 2001 English-language German slasher film directed by Boris von Sychowski and starring Kristen Miller, Elena Uhlig, Thorsten Grasshoff, John Hopkins, Isla Fisher, Jason Liggett, Jonah Lotan, Cordelia Bugeja, James McAvoy, Linda Rybová, Bryan Carney, Maximilian Grill, Anna Geislerová, Jan Vlasák, Daniel Wurm, Pavel Cajzl, Marek Libert, Karel Belohradsky and Josef Peichal.
 It follows a group of students at an elite international school in Prague who break into an indoor water park where they are stalked by a masked murderer.

 Plot

-Catherine is waiting for her boyfriend to arrive at her home, where she is cooking dinner.
-She discovers her boyfriend's car in her driveway, and inside finds him with his throat slit.
+Catherine is cooking dinner, expecting her boyfriend to arrive.
+She discovers his car in her driveway, and inside finds him with his throat slit.
 A killer wearing a skull mask breaks into the home and murders her, throwing her body in a swimming pool.

 Shortly after, a group of international students from an elite Prague school are graduating; among them are the American Sarah; the Scottish Mike; the English Frank; Kim, an Australian; Carmen, from Germany; Diego, from Argentina; and others.
-To celebrate, Sarah's boyfriend Greg plans to break into an indoor swimming complex with the help of Martin, an American former student and employee of the water park, giving the friends free access to pools and water slides.
+To celebrate, Sarah's boyfriend Greg plans to break into an indoor swimming complex with the help of Martin, an American former student and employee of the water park.
 On finals day, Kim is upset over failing her tests.
 She and Mike, her boyfriend, go swimming at a lake, and she tells him she feels like an outcast among him and his wealthy peers; she decides not to attend the party.
-Later, Kim is accosted in the woods by the masked killer, and stabbed to death with a machete.
+Later, Kim is stabbed to death in the woods by the masked killer.

 Late that night, the group arrive at the water park and are let inside by Martin, where they begin drinking and swimming in the pools.
 Svenja and Carter go to an isolated pool to ride a water slide.
 While Carter waits for her at the bottom, he is stabbed to death.
-As Svenja descends the waterslide, the killer drives a machete through the bottom of the slide; she attempts to stop but is unable to, and the machete slices through her groin.
-Shortly after, Carmen and Chris discover their bodies floating in the small pool.
-Carmen and Chris locate the remainder of the group, but they find they are unable to leave the building as the entryways have been locked.
+As Svenja descends the waterslide, the killer drives a machete through the bottom of the slide, slicing through her groin.
+Shortly after, Carmen and Chris discover their bodies floating in the pool.
+Carmen and Chris locate the remainder of the group, but they find that all exits have been locked.
 Meanwhile, Martin and Mel find an empty weight room to have sex.
 When Martin goes to retrieve a condom, Mel is attacked by the killer chased into a locker room where she is killed.